 - You can also update the Storage controllers and IDE ATA/ATAPI controllers.

-After updating all these drivers, restart your PC and check if the error persists.
+- After updating all these drivers, restart your PC.

 If the device drivers are fully updated, you can try reinstalling them to fix bugs present in the software.
 To do so,